Mohammedirfan1301/College/CIV/_PS4_Tests/ps4/ps4-readme.txt

 /**********************************************************************
  *  Explain what you did to find the alignment itself.
  **********************************************************************/
-I followed Princeton's site.
-I used a Matrix, which is a vector of vector of integers to calculate all the possible subproblems like described on Princeton's webpage.
+Followed Princeton's site - used a Matrix, which was a vector of vector of integers to calculate all the possible subproblems like described on Princeton's webpage.
 After I made the matrix, I had a _Matrix variable with _Matrix[0][0] being the Edit Distance.
 I then retraced the Matrix like Princeton decribes, from right